galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-case_alevin/tutorial.md

 >     >
 >     >   > ### {% icon tip %} Tip: Strandedness?
 >     >   >
->     >   > The Salmon documentation on 'Fragment Library Types' and running the Alevin command ([salmon.readthedocs.io/en/latest/library_type.html](https://salmon.readthedocs.io/en/latest/library_type.html]) and [salmon.readthedocs.io/en/latest/alevin.html](https://salmon.readthedocs.io/en/latest/alevin.html)) will help here, although keep in mind the image there is drawn with the RNA 5' on top, whereas in this scRNA-seq protocol, the polyA is captured by its 3' tail and thus effectively the bottom or reverse strand...)
+>     >   > The Salmon documentation on 'Fragment Library Types' and running the Alevin command is here: [salmon.readthedocs.io/en/latest/library_type.html](https://salmon.readthedocs.io/en/latest/library_type.html) and [salmon.readthedocs.io/en/latest/alevin.html](https://salmon.readthedocs.io/en/latest/alevin.html).
+These links will help here, although keep in mind the image there is drawn with the RNA 5' on top, whereas in this scRNA-seq protocol, the polyA is captured by its 3' tail and thus effectively the bottom or reverse strand...)
 >     >   {: .tip}
 >     >
 >     >   > ### {% icon solution %} Solution